-You can use the Track Transparency mode to precisely control the transparency of a track.
-Keyframes let you vary track transparency to achieve the effect you want.
-For example, you can adjust the transparency of a track to create a superimposed effect or to create a fade in and fade out effect.
+You can use Track Transparency mode to set the transparency for the entire track, or to precisely control the transparency across individual clips in the Timeline.
+Setting the transparency for clips in Track Transparency mode is an alternative to setting the Opacity for the clips in the Editor panel.
+Track Transparency can be used to create a superimposed effect or to create a fade in and fade out effect.